SnowyMouse/invader/README.md

 ### invader-bitmap
 This program generates bitmap tags from images.
 For source images, .tif, .tiff, .png, .tga, and .bmp extensions are supported.

+Note that image sharpening and blurring, while supported, are not recommended, and output may not exactly match the Halo Editing Kit's output.

 ```
 Usage: invader-bitmap [options] <bitmap-tag>